Die Linke: PDS–WASG alliance

 In January 2005, a group of disaffected Social Democrats and trade unionists founded Labour and Social Justice – The Electoral Alternative (WASG), a left-wing party opposed to federal Chancellor Gerhard Schröder's Agenda 2010 labour and welfare reforms.
 The party made a modest showing of 2.2% in the North Rhine-Westphalia state election in May and failed to win seats.
 The election saw the incumbent SPD government defeated in a landslide, which was widely interpreted as a sign of the federal SPD's unpopularity.
 Chancellor Schröder subsequently called an early federal election to be held in September.

 WASG continued to gain members, prompting the PDS leadership to propose an alliance between the two parties.
 With the established eastern base of the PDS and WASG's potential for growth in the west, the parties hoped to enter the Bundestag together.
 They agreed to form an electoral pact, in which they would not run against one another in direct constituencies and would create joint electoral lists featuring candidates from both parties.
 They also agreed to unify into a single party in 2007.
 To symbolise the new relationship, the PDS renamed itself the Left Party.PDS (Linkspartei.PDS).
 The joint list ran under the name The Left.PDS (Die Linke.PDS), though in the western states, where the PDS was shunned for its association with the GDR, "PDS" was optional.
 The alliance's profile was greatly boosted when former federal Minister of Finance Oskar Lafontaine, who had left the SPD after the North Rhine-Westphalia election, joined WASG in June.
 He was chosen as the party's lead candidate for the federal election and shared the spotlight with Gregor Gysi of the PDS.

 Polls early in the summer showed the unified Left list winning as much as 12 percent of the vote, and for a time it seemed possible the party would surge past the Greens and FDP and become the third-largest party in the Bundestag.
 During the campaign, the party was subject to frequent criticism.
-At one event, Oskar Lafontaine described Fremdarbeiter ("foreign workers", a term associated with the Nazi regime) as a threat to German labour.
+At one event, Oskar Lafontaine described Fremdarbeiter (lit. 'foreign workers', a term associated with the Nazi regime) as a threat to German labour.
 He claimed to have misspoken, but in an article published in Die Welt, a group of prominent German writers accused him of deliberately appealing to xenophobic and far-right voters.

-In the 2005 federal election, the Left.PDS passed the electoral threshold, winning 8.7% of the vote and 53 seats.
+In the 2005 federal election, the Left PDS passed the electoral threshold, winning 8.7% of the vote and 53 seats.
 It became the fourth largest party in the Bundestag.
 The result of the election was inconclusive; between the SPD, Greens, and Left.PDS, left-wing parties held a majority, but the SPD was unwilling to cooperate with the Left.PDS.
 The result was a grand coalition of the CDU and SPD.